Bachelor of Arts (BA) in Philosophy: Career Path

 • Special Topics in Philosophy: This course covers a specific area of philosophy in greater depth.

-In addition to these core courses, many programs will also require students to complete research-based assignments, such as a thesis or research paper, and may offer opportunities for independent study or internships.
+In addition to these core courses, many programs will require students to complete research-based assignments, such as a thesis or research paper.
+They may offer opportunities for independent study or internships.

 Objectives, Goals, and Vision

-The objectives, goals, and vision of a Bachelor of Arts in Philosophy program may vary depending on the specific institution offering the program.
+A Bachelor of Arts in Philosophy program's objectives, goals, and vision may vary depending on the specific institution.
 However, some common objectives, goals, and vision that a Bachelor of Arts in Philosophy program may have are:

 • To provide students with a broad understanding of the major areas of philosophy, including logic, ethics, political philosophy, metaphysics, epistemology, and the history of philosophy.

-• To develop students' critical thinking and analytical skills, through the examination of complex philosophical texts and arguments.
+• To develop students' critical thinking and analytical skills by examining complex philosophical texts and arguments.

-• To encourage students to engage in independent research and inquiry, and to develop their own perspectives on the issues studied in the program.
+• To encourage students to engage in independent research and inquiry and to develop their perspectives on the issues studied in the program.

-• To prepare students for graduate studies in philosophy or related fields, as well as for a variety of professional fields such as law, education, business, or government.
+• The goal is to prepare students for graduate studies in philosophy or related fields and for a variety of professional fields, such as law, education, business, or government.

 • To enable students to think deeply, critically, and creatively about their life, the world and how they fit in the world and make sense of it.

-• To enable students to understand and appreciate different cultures, and how they differ in their philosophical and moral beliefs.
+• This will enable students to understand and appreciate different cultures and how they differ in their philosophical and moral beliefs.

-• To develop students' ability to communicate their ideas effectively, both in writing and in oral presentations.
+• To develop students' ability to communicate their ideas effectively in writing and oral presentations.

 Eligibility

-The eligibility requirements for a Bachelor of Arts in Philosophy program can vary depending on the institution offering the program.
+The eligibility requirements for a Bachelor of Arts in Philosophy program can vary depending on the institution.
 However, some common requirements are:

 • A high school diploma or equivalent: Most institutions require applicants to have completed high school or its equivalent before enrolling in a Bachelor of Arts program.

-• Minimum GPA: Some institutions may have a minimum grade point average requirement for applicants, typically around 2.5-3.0 on a 4.0 scale.
+• Minimum GPA: Some institutions may require applicants to have a minimum grade point average, typically around 2.5-3.0 on a 4.0 scale.

 • Standardized test scores: Some institutions may require applicants to submit scores from standardized tests.